JLStockin/IntegraBond/README.markdown

 interested parties a way to evaluate my coding style and skills (itself a sub-goal of wanting to pay my bills.)
 At this stage, I would not recommend trying to use the code.

+Update 3/15/13: it lacks server push and email links, but it demos.

 Guide to the code
 -----------------